gcman/gcman.github.io/content/2018_03_19_extending-the-fibonacci-numbers.md

 For example, the ratio of the $n$-th Fibonacci number with the one before it tends to $\varphi$ as $n$ gets very large.

 # Fibonacci and Phi
-To examine this connection, let's look at the origins of the golden ratio; it describes two lengths $a$ and $b$ whose ratio is the same as the ratio between their sum and the larger of them.
+Let's take a closer look at the origins of the golden ratio; it describes two lengths $a$ and $b$ whose ratio is the same as the ratio between their sum and the larger of them.
 That is,
 \begin{equation}
 	\frac{a+b}{a} = \frac{a}{b}.